rangari-rani/cdac-projects-fullstack/cdac-portfolio/README.md

 [![PG-DAC](https://img.shields.io/badge/PG--DAC_(2023)-CDAC_Nagpur,_India-blue)](https://www.cdac.in/)

-A focused collection of full-stack and frontend projects developed during my **Post Graduate Diploma in Advanced Computing (PG-DAC)** at **CDAC – SoftPolynomials, Nagpur** in 2023.
+A focused collection of full-stack and frontend projects built during and after my Post Graduate Diploma in Advanced Computing (PG-DAC) at **CDAC – SoftPolynomials, Nagpur** in 2023.

 This compilation reflects my transition from academic learning to building industry-aligned, full-stack applications using modern tools and clean architectural practices.

 > ✨ From core programming to full-stack development — CDAC helped bridge theory with hands-on, industry-relevant project experience.
+> 🕒 Originally built in 2023 and later organized, refined, and published for clarity, learning, and portfolio presentation.

 ---